 We leverage responsible packaging practices to reduce waste generation.
 This in turn reduces our overall shipping costs and positively impacts our financial performance.
 For example:

 We also recycle production and packaging waste such as oil, solvents, cardboard, foam, plastics, bubble wrap, and paper products.
 This waste reduction initiative expands beyond manufacturing as we encourage our employees to engage in recycling activities, including using reusable food containers and drinkware.
-Recycled paper is used and employees are encouraged to use double-sided printing as part of our emphasis on encouraging the reduction of paper usage.
-Our printer fleet has been streamlined, and in most cases the printers’ default setting is set at double-sided printing.
+Recycled paper is used and employees are encouraged to reduce paper use.
+The printer fleet has been streamlined, and most printers' default setting is set at double-sided

 Electronic Waste or E-Waste